scoskey/m502/notes.md

 * There is a circular relationship between logic and set theory
 * We will start with just enough logic to talk about set theory, and then return to logic again in the second part.
 * Logical symbols: and, or, not, implies, iff, for all, there exists, and variables
 * Non-logical symbols: the relations, functions, and constant symbols used in a given context.
-Examples include less than, plus, times, 0.
+Examples include $+,\times,<,0$.
 * Sentences versus formulas
 * The axiomatic method: for any area of study, we first choose a universe of discourse and an appropriate collection of non-logical symbols.
 We then write down a collection of axioms that govern how the symbols behave.
 Finally we try to prove theorems using only the axioms.
 * Example 1: geometry